meechanism/meechanism/content/blog/interviews-suck/index.md

 tags: ["career", "learning"]
 ---

 I'm convinced no one likes interviews.
 Candidates dread it.
 Interviewers, hiring managers, and companies don't like wasting time, especially if the candidate is lacking.
-Interviews are also two-way streets: candidates should take the opportunity to interview the team and ask questions to learn about the company for fit.

 It makes sense for employers to run due diligence when considering a candidate to fill in a role.
 They wouldn't want to hire someone just to find out a couple of days later they don't know what they are doing.
 That's not only detrimental to the team but a drain in the bank.
 Similarly, a candidate shouldn't work for a company that raises many red flags like toxic work cultures and teams with poor direction and management.

+Interviews are also two-way streets: candidates should take the opportunity to interview the team and ask questions to learn about the company for fit.

 <figure>
   <img src="./women-interview.jpg" alt="women interviewing">
   <figcaption>Women interviewing.
 Photo by <a href="https://www.pexels.com/@divinetechygirl">Christina Morillo</a></figcaption>
 </figure>

-I think we can agree interviews are smart to carry out.
+I think we can agree interviews are smart to carry out for both parties.
 However, I'm not convinced there's a perfect way of running them.
 A recent article from [Hired on the State of Software Engineers](https://hired.com/page/state-of-software-engineers/) stated:

 > Only 31% think coding exams effectively test their aptitude, while two-thirds say most coding exams are irrelevant to the daily job of an engineer.